s-e-r-g/cpp-hello-tested-world/README.md

 cpp-hello-tested-world
 ======================

-It will be fully tested hello world application, written in C++11
+It will be a fully tested hello world application, written in C++11